As much fun as it is to be travelling with kids, the BIG Q is – how do we get from point A to point B tantrum free?

 Travelling with infants for the first time can turn even the calmest mama into a ball of anxiety.

 Try and plan as best you can.
-But accept that no matter what you do, at some point in your life that’s going to be you with a screaming baby that can’t be comforted in public.
+But accept that no matter what you do, your baby may cry at certain points.
+And that’s ok.

 Stick to your baby’s sleep schedule as best as you can.
 And have dummies and comfortable layers in case they get hot or cold.